crotwell/TauP/src/doc/sphinx/source/calculations.rst

 TauP is capable of handling models, like `ak135favg <_static/StdModels/ak135favg.nd>`_, that have an ocean layer.
-However, care should be taken with S waves as they cannot propigate in a fliud layer.
+However, care should be taken with S waves as they cannot propagate in a fluid layer.
 So the phase SS doesn't exist in ak135favg, but the phase `S^3S` potentially does, if the source and receiver are below the ocean layer.
 Also, a phase like `PP` is generally thought of as a reflection off of the